JFFLabs/skribt/README.md

 Lastly, we have also added the `data` configuration key.
 This key indicates that the data should be added to a general data pool with useful information about the entire incident.
 If this key is set then two things happen:

-1. If another input anywhere else in the resolution path shares the same `data` value, the agent will not be prompted again for that information.
+1. If another input anywhere else in the resolution path (including sub-paths) shares the same `data` value, the agent will not be prompted again for that information.
 2. This data can be easily viewed or modified from the data view of the incident.

 ###### Collecting Non-Option Inputs on Multiple Options